 Patients undergoing ACT may also need to adopt strategies to cope with the physical and emotional toll of the treatment.
 This can include:

-Recent advancements have led to the exploration of innovative strategies to overcome the barriers presented by solid tumors.
+Recent advancements have led to the exploration of innovative strategies to overcome the barriers presented by solid tumours.
 Researchers are experimenting with various tactics, including the use of checkpoint inhibitors that can help T-cells recognize and destroy cancer cells more effectively.
-Additionally, efforts are being made to understand the tumor microenvironment better, empowering researchers to design T-cells that can navigate and survive within these challenging conditions.
+Additionally, efforts are being made to understand the tumour microenvironment better, empowering researchers to design T-cells that can navigate and survive within these challenging conditions.

 The potential of combining ACT with other cancer treatments is a burgeoning area of research.
 By integrating ACT with chemotherapy, radiation, or immune checkpoint inhibitors, researchers hope to create synergistic effects that can lead to improved outcomes for patients.
 Such combination therapies could potentially help in overcoming resistance to treatment, making cancer cells more susceptible to ACT.